hayde0264/CS-Degree/background.md

 you to save changes within your local repositories to online storages such as GitHub.

-## The power of source control is the ability to record changes over time but keep the reference to changes.
+## The power of source control is the ability to record changes over time while keeping the references to changes.

 ![branches](https://user-images.githubusercontent.com/109105989/194974440-eaf0273d-e5d4-4452-ba2f-4352192b39e0.png)